X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter13/Test_Doubles_en.md

  // getPermission() was already stubbed earlier in this test. verify(mockPermissionDatabase).getPermission(FAKE_USER);
 }

 ```

 #### Avoid overspecication

 In Chapter 12, we discuss why it is useful to test behaviors rather than methods.
-This
-means that a test method should focus on verifying one behavior of a method or class
-rather than trying to verify multiple behaviors in a single test
+This means that a test method should focus on verifying one behavior of a method or class rather than trying to verify multiple behaviors in a single test.

 When performing interaction testing, we should aim to apply the same principle by
 avoiding overspecifying which functions and arguments are validated.
 This leads to
 tests that are clearer and more concise.
 It also leads to tests that are resilient to
 changes made to behaviors that are outside the scope of each test, so fewer tests will
 fail if a change is made to a way a function is called.

 Example 13-18 illustrates interaction testing with overspecification.
 The intention of
 the test is to validate that the user’s name is included in the greeting prompt, but the
 test will fail if unrelated behavior is changed.

 Example 13-18.
 Overspecifed interaction tests

 ```java
 @Test public void displayGreeting_renderUserName() {
  when(mockUserService.getUserName()).thenReturn("Fake User");